 Average Salaries for Budtenders in the U.S.

-Over a year, it lists total salaries ranging from $22,146 to $37,340.
-The Payscale report went on to say being in the middle of your career helped improve salary prospects by 9%.
-Skills like medical terminology, customer relations and customer service were listed as factors in determining salary.
+As with any job, being in the middle of your career may improve salary prospects.
+Additionally, skills like medical terminology, customer relations and customer service could be factors in determining salary.

 Is Budtender Salary Affected by State?